mioangr/openClaw-install/README.md

 ---

-# Selected components and reasoning for their choice.
-The following components (AI and helper components) are needed to build such a system:
-ToDo: reseach to build the list of components.

----

 ### Key Design Points:
 - **Isolation**: VM → Docker → dedicated user (`aiuser`)
 - **Communication**: Only outbound to GitHub API (restricted, authenticated)